benlavender/homelab-docs/guides/Linux/guides/systemd-resolved.md

 systemctl restart systemd-resolved
 ```

 4. The file `/etc/resolv.conf` is used directly by `systemd-resolved`.
 This file can be updated by other applications and packages.
-If this file is empty then `systemd-resolved` will use its own settings, depening on its configuration.
+If this file is empty then `systemd-resolved` will use its own settings, depending on its configuration.
 This mode will be used if no symlinks are detected as above.